Expedition 72

 Expedition 72 was the 72nd long-duration expedition to the International Space Station (ISS).
-The expedition began with the departure of Soyuz MS-25 on 23 September 2024 with NASA astronaut Sunita Williams taking over the ISS command.
+The expedition began with the departure of Soyuz MS-25 on 23 September 2024 with NASA astronaut Sunita Williams taking over the ISS command and concluded with the departure of Soyuz MS-26.
 It continued the extensive scientific research conducted aboard the ISS, focusing on biology, human physiology, physics, and materials science.
 The crew members also maintained and upgraded the space station systems.